 - Age.
 Most people first have trouble with their backs between ages 30 and 50, and the problem gets worse as they get older.
 That’s mostly because of wear and tear.

 - Being out of shape.
-If your abdominal and back muscles are weak, they don’t do as good a job of supporting the structure of your spine.
+If the muscles in your belly and back are weak, they don’t do as good a job of supporting the structure of your spine.
 You’re also more likely to hurt your back if you suddenly ramp up your exercising after you’ve been inactive.

 - Obesity.
 Extra weight puts a strain on back muscles.

 - Genetics.
-Some underlying causes, like inflammatory diseases, are inherited from one of your parents.
+Some causes, like inflammatory diseases, are inherited from one of your parents.

 - Your job.
 If you have to lift, push, pull, and twist at work, you may be at risk for more back pain.
 But desk jobs come with their own set of problems.
 If you sit at a computer all day, you may have back pain, especially if you have poor posture.

 - A heavy backpack.
 Put your child’s school backpack on the scale.
 If it weighs more than 20% of their weight, it’s too heavy and could cause muscle strain and back pain.

 When to Call the Doctor